This helpful guide to local culture and social etiquette in Qatar will help you unveil the mysteries of this exotic Gulf country and enjoy expat life.

 Muslim marriage ceremonies in Qatar take part in the Sharia Court.
 There is no civil marriage option for non-Muslims, however, some embassies and churches can perform marriages for non-Qataris as you cannot live as a couple out of wedlock.

 Although polygyny is religiously and legally sanctioned, people no longer follow this practice in Qatar.
 In fact, a wife can even divorce her husband if he marries another woman.
 Incidentally, divorce rates have been rising in Qatar since 1980.

 Weddings have more than one celebration and can happen over several days.
 Generally speaking, women celebrate in one section of the house and men in another.
-On the last night of the celebrations, the couple meet and are accompanied by relatives of the groom, as well as some close friends.
+On the last night of the celebrations, the couple meets and are accompanied by relatives of the groom, as well as some close friends.

 Women often wear gowns and men wear thobes and swords; they can also wear a suit or any other suitable wedding attire.
 For the special night, the groom wears a black cloak over a white thobe and the bride dresses in a traditional white gown.

 Same-sex relationships are illegal in Qatar and can result in punishment, according to the Islamic Sharia Law.
 The penalty for engaging in same-sex sexual relations with people over the age of 16 is seven years imprisonment.
 The law also says that believers should neither participate in nor support homosexuality.